-In my opinion, clinal and natural variation obscure subspecific assignment of out-of-the-ordinary birds seen during migration.
+In my opinion, clinal and natural variation obscures subspecific assignment of out-of-the-ordinary birds seen during migration.
 If/when tempted to assign a darkish presumed migrant among ‘typical’ ones, a cautionary prefix such as “possible” is essential (which, before today’s study, I did not fully believe was required).
-Here I provide a faint, amateurish echo to what Rand (1948) states in his findings re: bird species which provide examples of continuous individual variation.
+Here I provide a faint, amateurish echo to what Rand (1948) states in his findings with regards to bird species that offer examples of continuous individual variation.
 What I also found fascinating is that across the entire span of seemingly endless swath of boreal forest from James Bay east to the Labrador peninsula, birds typical of T. m. nigrideus can be observed (see Figure 2).
 Interestingly, birds typical of southern Ontario T. m. migratorius can also be found breeding in the high-northeast; this is true of even Labrador peninsula breeders.
-I did not observe breeding birds from southern Ontario which approached ‘classic’ T. m. nigrideus in appearance; however, I encountered moderately-marked T. m. migratorius which comfortably overlapped in plumage with weakly-marked breeding birds from Newfoundland and Labrador.
+I did not observe breeding birds from southern Ontario that approached ‘classic’ T. m. nigrideus in appearance, however, I encountered moderately-marked T. m. migratorius which comfortably overlapped in plumage with weakly-marked breeding birds from Newfoundland and Labrador.

-I reviewed other subspecific features of purported note, such as the extent of white to the outer retricies (Aldrich & James 1991) but was unable to find consistency in this field mark.
-Several ‘typical’ T. m. migratorius showed white tail spots larger than richly-marked high northeastern birds; there was a great degree of overlap in this feature in the sample I studied.
+I reviewed other subspecific features of purported note, such as the extent of white to the outer rectrices (Aldrich & James 1991) but was unable to find consistency in this field mark.
+Several ‘typical’ T. m. migratorius showed white tail spots larger than richly-marked high northeastern birds; there was a high degree of overlap in this feature in the sample I studied.

 Figure 1: From left to right: adult male from Northumberland Co., Ontario, collected on 20 April 1984.
 CMN # 87461.
 The middle bird is an adult male from east James Bay, Ontario, collected on 29 June 1950.
 CMN # 37294.
 The rightmost bird is an adult male from south James Bay, Ontario, collected on 2 July 1960.
 CMN # 37283.